Turkish leader backs boycott of French goods over cartoon row

 France itself has stood firm.
 In a Tweet on Sunday, Macron said France respected all differences in a spirit of peace but he also said: "We will not give in, ever."

-France's foreign ministry said in a statement issued at the weekend that the criticism of France was being driven by a radical minority and urged foreign governments to dissociate themselves from boycott calls.
+The French foreign ministry said in a statement at the weekend that the criticism of France was driven by a radical minority and urged foreign governments to dissociate themselves from boycott calls.

-FACTBOX-French interests at stake if Muslim boycott calls gain traction - Reuters News

-(Reporting by Reuters bureaux Writing by Christian Lowe Editing by Peter Graff)
+(Reporting by Reuters bureaux Writing by Christian Lowe Editing by Barbara Lewis)

 ((christian.lowe@thomsonreuters.com; +33 1 49 49 52 07;))